FaresAhmed50/Sushi/README.md

 Trending Section: Highlights popular sushi and drink options with engaging visuals.
 Newsletter Signup: Subscription form to stay updated on the latest offers.
 AOS Animations: Eye-catching animations for an engaging user experience.

-🖼️ Screenshots
+#🖼️ Screenshots

 Screenshot of SushiMan showcasing the header and hero sections.

-🛠️ Technologies Used
+#🛠️ Technologies Used

 HTML5 & CSS3: For structure and styling.
 JavaScript: Enhances interactivity and functionality.
 AOS Library: Adds animations on scroll.
 Custom Assets: Original images and icons to match the theme.

-🚀 Getting Started
+#🚀 Getting Started.

 To run SushiMan locally, follow these steps:

-Clone the Repository:
+#Clone the Repository:

 bash
 Copy code